 Areas of counselling I deal with

-For an initial consultation, I allow up to 75 minutes and the fee is £55.
-The fee for ongoing sessions is £45 per session.
-Concessions: I am able to offer a limited number of spaces at a reduced fee, for those on a low income.
+The fee for ongoing sessions is £50 per session.
+For an initial consultation, I allow up to 75 minutes (if needed) and the fee is the same, ie £50.
+Concessions: I am able to offer a limited number of spaces at a reduced fee, for sessions taking place between 9.30am and 3.30pm.